Top-NotchOutdoorSearch

 The fish finder will only display the information that the transducer accurately sends and receives.

-If you only go out to see occasionally, a plastic transom mount will be enough for you, mainly because they are compatible with most boats.
+If you only head out now and then, a plastic transom mount is enough and fits most boats.

-However, steel and aluminum hulls require stainless steel mounting.
+Steel and aluminum hulls, though, call for stainless steel mounting.

 Cone Angle